Tobias-Kohn/pyPMatch/README.md

 # pyPMatch

-> **This is work in progress!**  The documentation is not complete, yet, and there is no guarantee that all features
+> **This is work in progress!**  Expect some rough spots, and some features to still be missing.
-> are available at the moment.

 _pyPMatch_ provides **Pattern Matching** in _Python_.
 It is mostly based on _pattern matching_ as found in